reshmabidikar/slate/source/includes/_tag-definition.md

 # Tag Definition

+These APIs manage a tag definition resource object, which provides the definition for a user-defined tag.

 ## Tag Definition Resource

-Each tag is associated to a specific tag definition, the tag definition being the schema/template and the tag the instance of it.
+Each tag is associated with a specific tag definition.
+A tag definition is a schema/template, and a tag the instance of it.
 Please refer to the section [AccountTags](https://killbill.github.io/slate/#account-tags) for an overview about tags.
-The system already provides some `System tag definitions` that can be used to add tags to a particular object.
+The system provides some `System tag definitions` that can be used to add tags to a particular object.
 However, when using `User Tags`, ome must first create the associated tag definition.

-Creating, listing, deleting such tag defintions is the purpose of the apis below.
+This resource includes the following attributes:

+* **`name`** <span style="color:#32A9C7">*[User generated, immutable]*</span>: The name of the tag definition.
+* **`description`** <span style="color:#32A9C7">*[User generated, immutable]*</span>: A description of the tag definition.
+* **`applicableObjectTypes`** *[User generated]*: An array giving the name(s) of resource types that can be given this tag.

+The APIs described below provide the ability to create, retrieve, and delete tag definitions, and also to access their associated audit logs.

 ## Tag Definition

+This endpoint is used to create a new tag definition.

 ### Create a tag definition